kfei/stresser/README.md

 # Stresser

-Stresser is a large-scale stress testing framework consists of one *Commander* (client) and an arbitrary number of *Soldiers* (servers).
+Stresser is a large-scale stress testing framework consists of one **Commander** (client) and an arbitrary number of **Soldiers** (servers).

-By broadcasting a pre-defined *task*, the Commander can trigger all Soldiers to generate workloads concurrently.
+By broadcasting a pre-defined **task**, the Commander can trigger all Soldiers to generate workloads concurrently.

-A *task* can be:
+A task can be:

 * [Sikuli](http://www.sikuli.org/) - Great for tests based on GUI operations.
 * script - e.g. `script.sh` on Unix-like systems or `batch.bat` on Windows.
-* binary executable.
+* bin - Binary executables.

 To generate more stress, just add more Soldiers.